all content including images ©2007 chiflow.com and Gerald A. Sharp

 This one-of-a-kind translation is based on the First edition by the Henan Publishing Company, and features Ma Yueh Liang in over 225 drawings.
 The Wu Style Taiji Fast Set is Wu Style's original form that was created by Wu Quan You, Wu Jian Quan's father, from his studies with both Yang Luchan and Yang Banhou, and which further served to develop both Wu's Long Form and the Wu Style System.

-There are a few newer books that we can recommend on Nei Jia Kung Fu, Hsing I Ch'uan, Pa Kua Chang and associated topics including new titles by Gao Ji Wu on Baguazhang and Di Guoyong on Xing Yi Quan.
-However, many of the books we are most fond of have been the subject of translations by Joseph Crandall and successful collaborations between Gerald A. Sharp, Yang Ying, and Yang Shuyi.
+There are books on Nei Jia Kung Fu, Hsing I Ch'uan, Pa Kua Chang and associated topics as translated by Joseph Crandall and successful collaborations between Gerald A. Sharp, Yang Ying, and Yang Shuyi.

 The Joseph Crandall translations of the Jiang Rong Qiao books in particular on the Xing I ('Motherfist'), Xing I ('Za Shi Chui and Ba Shi Quan') and Baguazhang, Practice Method are translations of true modern day classics on Nei Jia Kung Fu.
 They are important books and English translations are available here.
 The translation by Sharp, Yang, and Yang of the Wu Style Taiji Fast Set, as well as Sha Guozhen's Xing Yi: ('San Shou Pao') are also well received.